gatling/gatling/src/docs/content/guides/realtime_monitoring/index.md

 ## Graphite-InfluxDB-Grafana

 Gatling can provide live metrics via the Graphite protocol which can be persisted and visualised.

 The sections below describe how to configure Gatling with InfluxDB and Graphite, and use Grafana as a graphing library.
 We also present a lo-fi solution which prints parsed Graphite data to standard out.

+{{< alert warning >}}
+As explained in [one of our blog posts](/2018/11/metrics-analysis-part-1-mean-standard-deviation/), Graphite and InfluxDB can't store distributions but only numbers.
+As a result, only one-second-resolution non-aggregated response time stats are correct.

+**All aggregations will result in computing averages on percentiles and will inherently be broken.**

+This is not a limitation of Gatling, but a limitation of those time series databases.
+{{< /alert >}}

 ### Gatling